-In Texas, you can hold the trucking company liable for the injuries you sustain in a crash a company driver caused.
-If you suffered injuries in an accident in Beaumont, you may be able to recover compensation by filing a third-party liability insurance claim or a personal injury lawsuit.
+In Texas, you can hold the trucking company liable for the injuries you sustain in a collision a company driver caused.
+If you suffered injuries in an accident in Beaumont, you may be able to recover damages by filing a third-party liability insurance claim or a personal injury lawsuit.

-The lawyers at D. Miller & Associates, PLLC, offer free case evaluations.
-We can help you determine the best way to get the money you need and deserve.
-We will review the facts of your case and, if we determine you have a valid claim, we will handle the process for you.
+The lawyers at D. Miller & Associates, PLLC™ offer free case evaluations.
+We can help you determine the best way to get the funds you need and deserve.
+We will review the facts of your case, and, if we determine you have a valid claim, we will handle the process for you.

 Recoverable Damages in a Beaumont Semi Truck Accident Case